famndox/P4-James-Angels/README.md

 	* ![Screen Shot 2024-09-02 at 2 42 17 PM](https://github.com/user-attachments/assets/6c4c2f6b-860f-4045-b3d8-409cb673d4b6)

 4. Select Folk Word(s) by Nation: bubble charts that depicts the occurrences of all or specific words in relation to the nation.
+Found in the "reshaped_nation" excel file.

 	* ![Screen Shot 2024-09-02 at 2 42 29 PM](https://github.com/user-attachments/assets/c39512d5-535f-4ab7-9c53-64cf0a2478c1)